taseer6/PatchWork/README.md

 2) Install Maven and set path
 3) Intellij
 4) Intellij Plugins: Maven,TestNG and Cucumber
-5) Installation In order to start using the project you need to clone the project from git.
+5) You need to clone the project from git and open it in the intelij.
-6) driver should be updated in the drivers' directory.
+6) Chrome Browser and chrome driver should be updated.

 ## Project structure